-Paid work and job placement for training graduates.
+- Paid work and job placement for training graduates.
 Students or graduates of JTOs may receive short-term paid work and/or long-term job placement in the solar PV industry through the SASH Sub-Contractor Partnership Program (SPP).
 Trainees from over 50 different CA job training programs have worked alongside experienced installers from 54 for-profit companies to install SASH systems.
-These opportunities provide the job trainees and the contractors with extended, paid "field interviews" where the trainees can be evaluated for available long-term installer positions within the company.
-Since the inception of the SPP, over 2,353 paid job opportunities have come to fruition for 267 unique California trainees through SPP installations.
-Although the minimum requirement is to hire one job trainee per SPP installation, over 15% of SPP installations have employed two or three job trainees on SASH projects.

-General volunteer opportunities.
-Over 44,642 individual volunteers have completed GRID's volunteer/solar orientation since the commencement of the SASH Program The orientation program allows GRID to promote solar energy and educates volunteers on solar technologies, the importance of energy efficiency, and the CSI incentive programs.
-Individuals who complete the volunteer/solar orientation leave not only with eligibility to work on SASH installations, but also with heightened knowledge about the solar industry and the Program that can motivate them to be solar advocates in their own communities.
+These opportunities provide the job trainees and the contractors with extended, paid "field interviews" where the trainees can be evaluated for long-term installer positions within the company.
+Since the inception of the SPP, over 2,400 paid job opportunities have come to fruition for 269 unique California trainees through SPP installations.
+Although the minimum requirement is to hire one job trainee per SPP installation, over 15% of SPP installations have employed two or three job trainees on SASH projects. - General volunteer opportunities.
+Over 45,100 individual volunteers have completed GRID's volunteer/solar orientation since the commencement of the SASH Program The orientation program allows GRID to promote solar energy and educates volunteers on solar technologies, the importance of energy efficiency.
+Individuals who complete the volunteer/solar orientation leave not only with eligibility to work on SASH installations, but also with heightened knowledge about the solar industry.

-Though GRID has incorporated job training into every SASH project since the program's inception in 2009, with the addition of SASH 2.0 requirements under to D. 15-01-027 GRID is reporting on specific types of attendees, ensuring that each volunteer-based installation includes either one Solar Corp, one Team Leader, or three students from a job training organization.11 This enhances the job training opportunities created by the SASH program.
+Though GRID has incorporated job training into every SASH project since the program's inception.
+With the addition of SASH 2.0 requirements under D. 15-01-027, GRID is reporting on specific types of attendees, ensuring that each volunteer-based installation includes either one Solar Corp, one Team Leader, or three students from a job training organization.12 This enhanced the job training opportunities created by the SASH program.

-In June 2020, GRID submitted Advice Letter (AL) 15 to propose two modifications to the program's job training requirements.
+In June 2020, GRID submitted Advice Letter 15 to propose two modifications to the program's job training requirements.
 The AL was approved on July 10, 2020 and created a waiver process for SASH job training requirements, to be used on a limited basis for up to 10% of projects for 12 months due to COVID-19 social distancing requirements.
-To date, eleven SASH waivers have been needed.
+Just eleven SASH waivers were needed total.